ConorMulholland/DjangoTutorial/README.md

 ## Tutorial 4
-created ways to vote on the poll by altering the views.py and adding a new template results.html removed old index,detail and results views and replaced with generic django views instead
+created ways to vote on the poll by altering the views.py and adding a new template results.html removed old index. detail and results views and replaced with generic django views instead
 ## Tutorial 5